kdg391/geoworld/docs/privacy-policy.md

 When you create an account with an email and password, we collect your username, display name, email, and password.

+When you create an account with email verification, we collect your username, display name, and email.

-When you create an account with Discord, we collect your Discord account email.
+When you create an account with Discord, we collect your username, display name, and Discord account email.

 ## How we use your information